-You’re walking in the door at 5:30 in the afternoon, after a long day at work.
-You sat in 30 minutes of unexpected traffic, and now you’ve gotta get dinner going, maybe get homework going, and make sure your little one gets a bath BEFORE dinner, or else you’ll never get everything ready for bedtime.
+You're walking in the door at 5:30 in the afternoon, after a long day at work.
+You sat in 30 minutes of unexpected traffic, and now you've gotta get dinner going, maybe get homework going and make sure your little one gets a bath BEFORE dinner.
+Otherwise, you'll never get everything ready for bedtime.

-You ask your teenage son (who struggles with ADHD and Anxiety) to help you put a pot of water on to boil so that you can get dinner ready faster, while you run upstairs to get your 6 year old in a bath.
-What you need more than ANYthing is for your child to say, “sure mom, anything else I can do?”
-THAT’s the child you planned for when you had kids, right?
+You ask your teenage son (who struggles with ADHD and Anxiety) to help you put a pot of water on to boil so that you can get dinner ready faster.
+Meanwhile, you run upstairs to get your 6-year-old in a bath.
+What you need more than ANYTHING is for your child to say, “Sure, mom.
+Anything else I can do?”
+THAT'S the child you planned for when you had kids, right?

-But instead, your son freaks out and starts screaming, “I can’t do that, I’ve got so much homework to do it’s not funny.
-You have NO idea how much Math I’ve got — our teacher hates us! –and now the paper that I thought was due on Friday turns out to be due TOMORROW.
-There’s NO WAY.
+But instead, your son freaks out and starts screaming, “I can't do that!
+I've got so much homework to do it's not even funny.
+You have NO IDEA how much math I've got -- our teacher hates us!
+And now the paper that I thought was due on Friday turns out to be due TOMORROW.
+There's NO WAY!
 How could you even ask me that – are you crazy?”

 You can substitute your child's age, or shift the details – but you know what I'm talking about, right?

-At this point, you’re ready to boil, and you probably want to respond with some variation of: “You rotten kid – do you have any idea what kind of a day I’ve had?
-All I’m asking you to do is put a pot of water on to boil – it’s not like I’m asking you to make dinner for the family – which you SHOULD be doing by your age, anyway!?!”
+At this point, you're like that pot of water -- you're ready to boil.
+And you probably want to respond with some variation of: “You rotten kid – do you have any idea what kind of a day I've had?
+All I'm asking you to do is put a pot of water on to boil – it's not like I'm asking you to make dinner for the family – which you SHOULD be doing by your age, anyway!?!”